Domochip/WirelessPalaControl/README.md

 ## Build your adapter

+You can use this adapter with:
+ - a D1 Mini to build a WirelessPalaControl
+ - another controller with serial interface
+ - an USB-Serial adapter and a computer to monitor or upgrade your stove

+*We will produce a small batch of this adapter for test/debugging and our personal use.
+If you are interested, please PM.*

-It is designed by Palazzetti using a Si8621 (Silicon Labs Isolator) to provide electrical isolation between uControler and Stove electronic.
+It is designed by Palazzetti using a Si8621 (Silicon Labs Isolator) to provide electrical isolation between uController and Stove electronic.
-This adapter uses exact same components.
+This design uses exact same schematic and components.

-## Build your WirelessPalaControl

 All files are inside `schematic` subfolder and has been designed with KiCad (free and open source)